 4. Sold Down the River

 Before the phrase sold down the river meant betrayal, it originated as a literal slave-trading practice.
 Enslaved people from more northerly regions were sold to cotton plantations in the Deep South via the Mississippi and Ohio rivers.
-For enslaved people, the threat of being “sold down the river” implied separation from family and a life of hard labor.
+For enslaved people, the threat of being “sold down the river” implied separation from family and a guaranteed life of hard labor and brutal conditions.
 A journal entry from April 1835 mentions a person who, “having been sold to go down the river, attempted first to cut off both of his legs, failing to do that, cut his throat, did not entirely take his life, went a short distance and drowned himself.”

 5. No Can Do